Google Nest Hub Overview: Energy saving in the smart home?

-When it comes to price, the Google Nest Hub is currently available in the Google online store for £119, while the Google Nest Hub Max comes in at £219.
-The initial outlay may put you off investing in smart home products, but it’s all about playing the waiting game and benefiting from the long-term savings here.
+When it comes to price, the Google Nest Hub is currently available in the Google online store for £79.99, while the Google Nest Hub Max comes in at £179.
+The initial outlay may put you off investing in smart home products, but it’s all about playing the waiting game and benefiting from the long-term energy savings here.

 Many energy firms have even partnered with tech companies and often give away or heavily discount many smart products such as the Nest Thermostat and Google Nest Hub as an extra on their tariffs.

-You’ll also periodically find the Google Nest Hub and Google Nest Hub Max at a knocked-down price, particularly during the Black Friday and post-Christmas sales, so we suggest waiting until you find it at a reduced price.
+You’ll also periodically find the Google Nest Hub and Google Nest Hub Max at a knocked-down price, particularly during the Black Friday and post-Christmas sales, so if you feel you can’t justify its current cost, it may be better waiting until you find it at a reduced price.

-Of course, you will need an active internet connection and the Google Home smartphone application to get your smart home set up.
+To get your smart home set up, you’ll need an existing active internet connection and a smartphone with the Google Home application installed.
 Also, don’t forget to look out for the ‘works with Google Assistant’ label to ensure the product you’re buying is compatible with your Google Nest Hub.

-What’s the difference between the Google Nest Hub and the Google Nest Hub Max?
+What’s the difference between Google Nest Hub and Google Nest Hub Max?

 With a screen measuring 10 inches, compared to the Google Nest Hub’s 7-inch display, the most striking thing about the Google Nest Hub Max is its size.
 Although it may not sound like much, both the display and the weight make a big difference between the two.

 If you can’t live without your music, the Google Nest Hub Max’s speaker also really stands out.
-It includes a woofer and front-facing stereo speakers, which makes it one of the best Google products around in terms of audio quality.
+It includes a woofer and front-facing stereo speakers, which makes it one of the best Google products so far in terms of audio quality.

 In summary, the main reason to opt for the Google Nest Hub Max over the standard Google Nest Hub is its larger display, sound quality and its video calling capability and facial recognition features, through its camera.
-So, if it’s all about the music, movies and home security, this is the better choice of the two.
+So, if it’s all about music, movies, Zoom calls and home security for you, this is the better choice of the two.

 Maybe you’ve read this article and decided to rush out and buy the Google Nest Hub, or perhaps Santa’s been kind enough to gift you one for Christmas.
 Either way, you’re going to need some help getting set up.
 Read on to make sure you get your Google Nest Hub up and running smoothly.